Earth Day 2014 – April 22nd.

 1. Nuclear Meltdowns: FUKUSHIMA – 2011 (Japan) / CHERNOBYL – 1986 (Ukraine)

 This one’s kind of a tie – Fukushima and Chernobyl are by far the worst nuclear meltdowns of all time.
 Each one leaving behind a legacy of radiation poisoning for generations to come.
-(No, Three Mile Island doesn’t count, because that incident was ultimately contained)
+(No, Three Mile Island doesn’t count, because it was ultimately contained and disaster was averted)

 31 workers were killed in the explosion, but hundreds of thousands would later die of radiation poisoning from all across Eastern Europe and Western Russia.
 The quarantined zone is 1,660 Square Miles where the soil is expected to remain toxic for another 180-320 years.
 The incident was so bad that it was actually a factor in the collapse of the Soviet Union.